 The expression ‘offshore assets’ can describe a number of different situations, which raise unique issues.
 An asset may be physically located outside England and Wales, for example, a Spanish holiday property or jewellery in a safe deposit box abroad.
 In other cases, assets may be held by a financial institution located abroad, such as money in a foreign bank account or an offshore pension plan.

-Corporate and personal wealth may also be held using complex trust and/or shell company structures that span multiple jurisdictions, often with the aim of reducing potential tax liability, sometimes legally, sometimes illegally.
+Corporate and personal wealth may also be held using complex trust and/or shell company structures that span multiple jurisdictions, often with the aim of reducing potential tax liability, sometimes legally, and sometimes illegally.

 Particular Issues with Offshore Assets and Divorce